 - Sunken eyes

 - Lethargy or disorientation

 Some people are more susceptible to dehydration than others.
-This group usually includes the very young and very old.
+This group usually includes the very young and the very old.
 If you are outdoors with your toddlers or have senior companions, always monitor them for any of these signs and symptoms.

-- Stop activity immediately.
+- Stop any activity immediately.
 Get out of direct sun or heat and rest in a cool spot.

 - Take off excess and restrictive clothing.

 - Drink water, juice, or a sports drink.
 You should take as much as 2L over the next couple of hours to replenish the lost fluids and electrolytes.

 - Take an oral rehydration solution.
 This helps retain fluid and replenishes electrolytes.